A Guide To Writing Good Bug Reports and Job Requests

 Using "reply to sender" is preferable to "reply to all" since the latter may result in watchers receiving multiple copies of the follow up - one directly from your email program and one sent by RT.

-- Avoid emailing a new request to RT and at the same time to other recipients:
+- Avoid emailing a new request to RT and also to other recipients:

 We prefer that you don't do this due to the confusion it can cause.

-If they "reply to sender" RT will not see their reply, so potentially useful information will not be seen by the other ticket watchers (including the ticket owner or members of the technical support team).
+- If they "reply to sender" to the copy sent directly RT will not see their reply.
+So potentially useful information will not get recorded in the ticket or be seen by the ticket watchers (including the ticket owner or members of the technical support team).

-If they "reply to all" RT will receive the message but, because there won't be an "[ECS #XXXXX]" tag in the subject, it will create a new ticket.
-Then we end up with multiple tickets in our database, all related to the same issue, which can cause confusion.
-It can be especially bad if a request is cc'ed to a mailing list and many of the list recipients reply in this way.
+- If they "reply to all" to the copy sent directly RT will receive the message, but as there won't be an "[ECS #XXXXX]" tag in the subject, it will create a new ticket.
+Then we end up with two tickets in our database, each containing some of the correspondence related to the issue.
+And all the recipients again get two copies of the message.
+It's even worse if the request was Cc'd to multiple people or to a mailing list and multiple recipients reply in this way.

 - Avoid adding new cc's when following up to an existing ticket.